SaftIng/safting.github.io/doc/phpframework/querycache.md

 ### Update and invalidate existing results

 Well, you don't have to think about that (anymore), because QueryCache will handle that for you.
-You only need to use saveResult
+You only need to use saveResult and getResult, much like a simple key-value-pair based cache.

 ## Internals